-Books published were "The Miniature Fruit Garden", in 1850, which went to 20 editions and "The Orchard commercial glass houses.

-House", describing growing fruit trees in pots which went to 16 editions and also covered early development of
+Books published were "The Miniature Fruit Garden", in 1850, which went to 20 editions and "The Orchard House", describing growing fruit trees in pots which went to 16 editions and also covered early development of commercial glass houses.

-Breeding and testing of fruit is undertaken by Research Stations and the National Fruit Trials now, with resources far beyond ours and we keep in close touch with this work to ensure the trees we grow are of up-todate material and of the standard we have always been proud of.
+Breeding and testing of fruit is undertaken by Research Stations and the National Fruit Trials now, with resources far beyond ours and we keep in close touch with this work to ensure the trees we grow are of up-to-date material and of the standard we have always been proud of.